Gwendolyn Knight: Adulthood

 Knight subsequently returned to New York City, where she was employed by the Works Projects Administration as an assistant to the muralist, Charles Alston.
 She continued to study art at the Harlem Community Art Center, where she was mentored by Augusta Savage.
 Through Savage, she met or was exposed to the work of Langston Hughes, Ralph Ellison, Romare Bearden, Claude McKay and other artists, poets, and writers of the Harlem Renaissance.

 In 1934 Knight joined a Works Progress Administration (WPA) mural project, where she met her future husband and fellow painter, Jacob Lawrence.
 The couple were married in 1941.
 In 1946, Josef Albers invited them to teach at Black Mountain College, which had begun integrating and incorporating African-American culture into its curriculum a few years prior to the couple's time there.
 During the 1950s, the couple worked and lived in New York.
 Then in 1964, they traveled to Nigeria.
 In 1971, Lawrence accepted a position at University of Washington’s School of Art.
 The couple moved to Seattle, where they lived as active members of the artist community and of the city itself.
 Knight even procured support from The National Links, Inc. for her first one-woman show, which was developed in 1976.
 This exhibit sparked a greater desire for her work and the acquiring of her pieces by national museums.

 Death

-Knight survived Lawrence, and passed away in Seattle on February 18, 2005, at the age of 91.
+Knight survived Lawrence, and died in Seattle on February 18, 2005, at the age of 91.